 Reviews are conducted at the mid-point of a council term.
 The next review will take place in 2019.

 2015 Remuneration Review Results

-During the July 13, 2015 Regular Meeting of Council, the Task Force on Council Remuneration presented its final report and recommendations on Council Remuneration, and all recommendations were adopted by resolution of Council.
+During the July 13, 2015, council meeting, the task force presented its final report and recommendations on council remuneration.
+All recommendations were adopted by resolution of council.

-- Issuance of and Support for devices (smartphones, tablets and computers).
+- Issuance of and support for devices (smartphones, tablets and computers); and